ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## const reference

-Under what condition is this keyword usefull?
+Under what condition is this type useful?
 What problems will it cause?
-When user-defined complex type used as an input parameter, it is a good choice.
-It is highly recommanded in google's c++ code style.
+When user-defined complex type used as an input parameter, it's a good choice.
+It's  highly recommanded in google's c++ code style.
 But used as a data holder is a very bad idea.
 It almost have no flexibility.
 For example, following design is impossible for reference type.
-But sometimes it is a very efficient design.
+Sometimes it is a very efficient design.
 In this case, const pointer type is good choice.

 ```